Back to Blog

 If we start the timeline of this run of misfortune last summer, we can include the undersea landslide in the Congo Canyon last August that took out multiple cables along the West Coast of Africa.
 In a blog post, I detailed the impacts and discussed the history of threats to submarine cables from natural threats such as earthquakes.

 In February, multiple submarine cables connecting Europe and Asia were cut in an incident in the Red Sea on February 24.
-Having been attacked by Houthis from Yemen, the CS Rubymar was abandoned and left to drift at sea.
+Having been attacked by Houthis from Yemen, the MV Rubymar was abandoned and left to drift at sea.
 Ultimately, its anchor snagged and cut three cables in the sea inlet’s shallow waters.
 I published my analysis as part of an investigation led by WIRED magazine to dig into the incident.

 Finally on March 14, four submarine cables (ACE, MainOne, WACS, and SAT-3) suffered failures off the coast of Côte d’Ivoire over a period of 5.5 hours.
 The suspected cause was an undersea landslide in the Trou sans Fond (“bottomless pit”) in an undersea canyon running from the coast.
 The last of the repairs was finally completed on May 10.